-As disclosed in Note 1.d and 2.v, the Group grants a compensation plan based on Betterware's shares to certain directors as well as executives.
-The plans were authorized at the Board of Directors' Meeting on July 30, 2020, in which it was established that to obtain the rights to the corresponding shares of the Group, there should be a performance metric based on EBITDA (Earnings before interest, taxes, depreciation and amortization) and their continuance at Betterware, which will be delivered based on the particular compensation plans of each individual.
+As disclosed in Notes 1.f and 2.w, the Group grants a compensation plan based on Betterware's shares to Executive Chairman and certain key Directors and executives.
+The plans were granted at the Board of Directors' Meeting on August 15, 2019, and modified July 30, 2020, in which it was established that to obtain the rights to the corresponding shares of the Group, there should be a performance metric based on EBITDA (Earnings before interest, taxes, depreciation and amortization) and their continuance at Betterware, which will be delivered based on the particular compensation plans of each individual.